Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 There are read where you find a file in telescope and display it in the preview window.
 When a metadata is read, he is saved in cache but only for the current session when you close the explorer, the cache is cleared.

-No transformation is done on the metadata received from DuckDB, they are displayed as is.
+No transformation is done on the data received from DuckDB, they are displayed as is with mode `duckbox` (mode of DuckDB to display data in tabular format).
-The limitation is that only 40 rows can be displayed in DuckDB output, so if you have more than 40 columns, some will be truncated.

 #### csv-tsv extract